Azure/azure-powershell/src/Resources/Resources/help/Get-AzDenyAssignment.md

 ```

 ### -Id
-Deny assignment fully qualified id or guid.
-When Id is provided as a guid, will take current subscription as default scope.
+Deny assignment fully qualified ID or GUID.
+When Id is provided as a GUID, will take current subscription as default scope.

 ```yaml
 Type: System.Guid